The Importance of Establishing a Family Routine

 Research indicates that if you have a more organized day, it allows you to sleep better at night.
 According to the National Sleep Foundation, going to bed at the same time every night, and waking up at the same time each morning can help regulate the body’s internal clock.
 Once you’ve established the routine, you’ll have a much easier time falling asleep and staying asleep.

-There are certainly more reasons to develop a routine.
+There are certainly more important reasons to develop a routine.
 Keep in mind that we’re not perfect; a routine is something that can help us get through the day with grace.